SERVING ALL OF D.C., MARYLAND & VIRGINIA

 Wrongful Death Attorneys – Helping Families Seek Justice for the Death of a Loved One

 Wrongful death claims are some of the most emotional legal claims attorneys handle.
 In these claims, the surviving family members of an individual who was killed due to another’s negligence seek to recover for the damages they have suffered.
 Wrongful death claims may stem from traffic accidents, medical malpractice, and a variety of other incidents.
-At Sanabria & Associates, our attorneys know how to effectively handle wrongful death claims while providing the compassionate representation our clients need during these difficult times.
+The DMV LAWYER attorneys know how to effectively handle wrongful death claims while providing the compassionate representation our clients need during these difficult times.

 WHAT DAMAGES MAY BE RECOVERED IN A WRONGFUL DEATH LAWSUIT?